 It will be for the entering station to decide if the transmission is permissible and, if so, on what terms.
-This does mean that, unlike with the transmission of the winning entry, there may be fees to pay for rights, international copies to be created and script production.
+This does mean that, unlike with the transmission of the winning entry, there may be some fees to pay for rights, international copies to be created, script production or administrative overheads.
 Also it will be for the receiving station to organise and pay for delivery of the programming.

-It is hoped, however, that as many entering programmes as possible may be made available freely for this opportunity to enhance the circulation of the best programmes of public service stations in the regions.
+However, it is hoped that as many entering programmes as possible may be made available freely for this opportunity to enhance the circulation of the best programmes of public service stations in the regions.

-The CIRCOM Secretariat holds details of entrants and will put you in touch but will not organise the delivery or monitor your agreement.
+The CIRCOM Secretariat holds details of entrants and will put you in touch but will not organise the delivery or monitor your bilateral agreement.